 The Fan House, Aireys Inlet (in-progress)

-Energy Efficiency: The Ground floor, Level 1 and the roof are timber framed allowing suitable thermal insulation to be provided.
+Energy Efficiency: To provide privacy to the street, the upper level façade and central North and East facing deck is screened by vertical timber battens which will also help prevent solar heat gain.
+The Ground floor, Level 1 and the roof are timber framed allowing suitable thermal insulation to be provided.
 Ample openable windows will enable cross ventilation to cool the building in Summer.
 A solar array is proposed on the roof, with 2 water tanks also provided.
 The design is compact and efficient in its spatial planning.